 In 2011, Ricky joined with his childhood musical buddy, Tim Willcox, and created NINJAZZ Records (an independent jazz record label).
 Also in 2011, Ricky moved to Anchorage, Alaska to play saxophone and run the jazz band for the US Air Force Band of the Pacific.
 In Alaska, Ricky performed in the Arctic Circle for Native Alaskan villages and headlined the Sitka Jazz Festival.
 In 2012, Ricky’s music was licensed to appear as an accompanying CD to Aereostella Italian publishing company’s book, “appunti da New York.”

 In 2012, Ricky transferred to the Air Force Band in Tokyo, Japan.
 Along with touring Japan, he also toured Australia, Thailand, and Indonesia.
 While in Japan, Ricky learned to converse poorly in Japanese and to work pretty well in the digital audio workstation, Ableton Live.
 His audio engineering productions for various clients have been released on iTunes and been used in Tokyo Theaters.

 Ricky moved to California in 2018 and works for the Air Force Band of the Golden West.
 He leads the 18-piece jazz band throughout the western United States.

 Ricky wouldn't be who he is today without the guidance of many excellent music teachers.
-Here's an incomplete list in no particular order: Barry Deister, Steve Owen, Tom Gadbois, Gary Smulyan, Rick Margitza, Richard Tabnik, Charlie Banacos, Doug Scheuerell, Hal Crook, Huw Lloyd, Harvey Pittel, Michael Melinger, Joe Ingram, and Robyn Steiner Boling.
+Here's an incomplete list in no particular order: Barry Deister, Steve Owen, Tom Gadbois, Gary Smulyan, Rick Margitza, Richard Tabnik, Charlie Banacos, Doug Scheuerell, Hal Crook, Huw Lloyd, Harvey Pittel, Michael Melinger, Joe Ingram, Carl Woideck, and Robyn Steiner Boling.
 Thank you for your guidance!